flo123333/MoreVanillaBuildPrefabs/README.md

 **Gizmo (by ComfyMods)**: Fully compatible and highly recommended if you like building.

 **WackysDatabase (by Wackymole)**: These two mods are fully compatible.
 You can use WackyDB to alter pieces added by this mod.
 Depending on what you alter the dynamic configuration changes of this mod may override the change changes made by WackyDB when the mod updates in response to the config changes.
 To resolve this you can A.) avoid changing the config for this mod while in-game, B.) log out and rejoin to allow WackyDB to reapply it's changes, C.) use the wackydb_reload console command to reapply changes without exiting the game (probably the easiest and best option).

+**PlanBuild (by MathiasDecrock)** The two mods are fully compatible as of PlanBuild v0.15.0.

+**InfinityHammer, InfinityTools, ExpandWorldData, & ExpandWorldPrefabs (by Jere)** All of these mods are fully compatible with MoreVanillaBuildPrefabs and are often used together by world builders.

 <details>